 Why It’s Good For Side Sleepers

-The Layla Kapok Pillows has a very high profile of 7″, making it the loftiest pillow on this list.
-In my experience, this massive construction works best for side sleepers, especially those looking to alleviate shoulder pain.
+The Layla Kapok Pillows has a very high profile of seven inches, making it the loftiest pillow on this list.
+In our experience, this massive construction works best for side sleepers, especially those looking to alleviate shoulder pain.
 But keep in mind that this pillow features an adjustable fill, so feel free to reduce the loft as much as you like.

 Additionally, hot sleepers might like to know that its shredded fill enhances breathability, which can prevent it from warming up.
 But what’s really cool about this pillow is the cover fabric!
-Copper threads are discreetly woven throughout this pillow’s stretch-knit cover which, as I mentioned earlier, can help draw heat away from your sleeping head.
+Copper threads are discreetly woven throughout this pillow’s stretch-knit cover which can help draw heat away from your sleeping head.

-For the full scoop on this sleep accessory, be sure to peruse my Layla Kapok Pillow review.
+For the full scoop on this sleep accessory, be sure to peruse our Layla Kapok Pillow review.

 Price: $109–$129, with a generous 120-night trial period and five-year warranty.